kubernetes/enhancements/keps/sig-network/2079-network-policy-port-range/README.md

 If upgraded no impact should happen as this is a new field.

-If downgraded the CNI wont be able to look into the new field, as this does not exists and network policies using this field will stop working.
+If downgraded the CNI wont be able to look into the new field, as this does not exists and network policies using this field will stop working correctly and start working incorrectly.

 ## Production Readiness Review Questionnaire